hms-dbmi/viv/sites/docs/src/CUSTOM_SHADERS.md

       model.shaderInputs.setProps({
         myUniformBlock: {
           // per-channel uniforms, e.g. color0..color{numChannels-1}
+          [`color${I}`]: 'vec3<f32>'
         }
       });
     }
   }
 }
 ```

+It is important not to override the `getShaders()` method directly, as has been designed to ensure that when deck.gl calls it, the appropriate 'expanded' version will be returned for the given layer.

 Each module can contribute GLSL via its `fs` / `vs` fields and an `inject` map keyed by hook names such as `'fs:DECKGL_MUTATE_COLOR'` or `'fs:DECKGL_PROCESS_INTENSITY'`.